What Is an Independent Insurance Agent? (And Why It Matters for Your Wallet)

 • You qualify for specific discounts (military, alumni, professional memberships) that one company offers

-Why TAP Insurance Texas Is an Independent Agent
+Why TAP Insurance Agency Is an Independent Agent

 We're an independent agency serving Rhome, DFW, and all of Texas and Oklahoma.
 That means: